 9. Sumo Squats: Sumo Squats work your glutes, hip flexors, quads, hamstrings, and calves.
 Because your wide-leg positioning of the sumo squat also works the inner thighs.

 10. Standing Glute Kickback: This exercise, you guessed it!
 Focuses on your glutes.

 10. Pull-Ups: This exercise helps in working out Biceps, Middle & Lower Back/Lats, Shoulders, Upper Back/Traps

 11. Free Weight Standing/Sitting Curls: This exercise helps in working out your Biceps.

 12. Free Weight Standing/Sitting Reverse Curls: The primary target muscles of reverse curls are the biceps brachii and brachialis.
-Reverse curls can alleviate elbow pain and strengthen the brachioradialis of your forearm.
+In addition, reverse curls can alleviate elbow pain and strengthen the brachioradialis of your forearm.